11 October 2019

 Associate Director, BR Law Corporation

 * Note: The recent case of B2C2 Ltd v Quoine Pte Ltd 4 SLR 17 is notable.
 There was no dispute in this case about whether the outcome of a piece of deterministic and self-explanatory application code reflected the parties’ contractual intentions as set out in the code.
 Rather, the High Court considered the doctrine of mistake in a scenario where one of the parties had coded a self-executing and deterministic algorithmic trading program.
+The contract proper was a Permutation 1-type contract, and the terms and conditions of use were set out on the Quoine website.

 Post date.
 Edit this to change the date post was posted.
 Does not show up on published site.
 11/10/2019